fangli333/fangli333.github.io/_pages/about.md

 Current
 ======
 <span style="color:red">I am seeking potential Research intern positions in Summer 2025.
-Happy to discuss potential fits.</span>
+Happy to discuss potential fits.</span> <br>
 <span style="color:blue">Welcome to email me about collaborations and discussions if you are interested.</span>

 News